 A convert to anarchism, he strongly supported the anarchist side in the Spanish Revolution and corresponded with Emma Goldman, whom he referred to as his “chief Political Philosopher”.
 (1)

-He wrote: “There is no escape from machinery and modern inventions; no escape from city-vulgarity and money-power, no escape from the dictatorship of the uncultured.
-(3)
+He wrote: “There is no escape from machinery and modern inventions; no escape from city-vulgarity and money-power, no escape from the dictatorship of the uncultured”.
+(14)

 His critique of modernity went further than a dislike for the physical mechanisms of its society and embraced its cultural essence.

-In common with other organic radicals such as John Ruskin, William Morris, Herbert Read and Henry Miller, Powys felt a profound aesthetic loathing for the base culture of contemporary commercial society and the “crudest superficiality” (5) which prevailed there.
+In common with the likes of Ruskin, William Morris, Herbert Read and Henry Miller, Powys felt a profound aesthetic loathing for the base culture of contemporary commercial society and the “crudest superficiality” (16) which prevailed there.

 And from where could we source this philosophy?
 Ultimately it had to come from within each one of us.

-When you considered a cultured person’s personal philosophy “you feel that this is what he has secretly and profoundly lived by for many a long year”, (9) said Powys.
+When you considered a cultured person’s individual philosophy “you feel that this is what he has secretly and profoundly lived by for many a long year”, (20) said Powys.
 “That this personal philosophy already exists before it is brought into conscious articulation cannot be doubted”.
-(10)
+(21)

 This authentic personal philosophy was not some kind of intellectual accessory that could be worn in public on special occasions and then discarded for the rest of the time.

-Powys added: “Quite apart from idealism, quite apart from virtue, it is the merest life-wisdom, drawn from the ancient earth, to place one’s pride, one’s self-valuing, one’s life-illusion, where it cannot be knocked over – in other words, sturdily, simply, childishly, on the ground!
+He added: “Quite apart from idealism, quite apart from virtue, it is the merest life-wisdom, drawn from the ancient earth, to place one’s pride, one’s self-valuing, one’s life-illusion, where it cannot be knocked over – in other words, sturdily, simply, childishly, on the ground!
 Here lies the whole secret of being happy.
 Ambition is the grand enemy of all peace”.
-(14)
+(27)